Battle of the Santa Cruz Islands: Prelude

 On or around 11 October a large force consisting of aircraft carriers, battleships, and their escorts departed Truk for an extended sortie in support of an October Guadalcanal offensive.
 On the same day a major reinforcement convoy reached Guadalcanal, but a force of supporting heavy cruisers was prevented from bombarding Henderson Field and turned back in what became known as the Battle of Cape Esperance.
-What followed were three heavy bombardment missions conducted by battleships and heavy cruisers between 13 October and 16 October (this was the heaviest naval attack on the airfield in the entire campaign), the first and third of those conducted by vessels detached from Vice admiral Nobutake Kondō's Advance Force.
-Starting midnight on 14 October, another major convoy consisting of four transports unloaded the bulk of their cargo successfully, including tanks and heavy artillery.
+What followed were three bombardments conducted by battleships and heavy cruisers between 13 October and 16 October (the heaviest naval attack on the airfield in the campaign), the first and third of those conducted by vessels detached from Vice admiral Nobutake Kondō's Advance Force.
+Starting midnight on 14 October, another convoy consisting of four transports unloaded the bulk of their cargo, including tanks and heavy artillery.
 On 15 October, the destroyer Meredith, while escorting the tug Vireo pulling a resupply barge, was spotted and sunk by aircraft from Zuikaku and Shokaku.
 On 17 October, Hiyō and Jun'yō launched a strike force to attack transports off Lunga Point, but caused no damage.
 The large body of warships would remain in the waters around Guadalcanal until after fighting in the Battle of the Santa Cruz Islands had ceased and returned to Truk at the end of October.
 The recently commissioned carrier Hiyō was originally part of the fleet, but a fire in her engineering room on 21 October forced her to retire to Truk for repairs.
 On 25 October, 6 bombers and 12 fighters from Jun'yo attacked Henderson Field, but did little damage.

-From 20 to 25 October, Japanese land forces on Guadalcanal attempted to capture Henderson Field with a large-scale attack against the U.S. defenders.
-The attack was decisively defeated with heavy casualties for the Japanese.
-Incorrectly believing that the Japanese army troops had succeeded in capturing Henderson Field, the Japanese sent warships from the Shortland Islands toward Guadalcanal on the morning of 25 October to support their ground forces on the island.
-Aircraft from Henderson Field attacked the convoy throughout the day, sinking the light cruiser Yura (with some help from B-17s out of Espiritu Santo) and damaging the destroyer Akizuki.
+From 20 to 25 October, Japanese land forces on Guadalcanal tried to capture Henderson Field in the Battle for Henderson Field with a big attack against the US defenders.
+The attack was defeated with heavy casualties for the Japanese.
+Incorrectly believing that the Japanese army troops had captured Henderson Field, the Japanese sent warships from the Shortland Islands toward Guadalcanal on the morning of 25 October to support their ground forces on the island.
+Aircraft from Henderson Field attacked the convoy throughout the day, sinking the light cruiser Yura (with some help from B-17s from Espiritu Santo) and damaging the destroyer Akizuki.